 “I was raised as a doctor believing my responsibility was to provide good tuberculosis treatment and that patients would come and seek my help.
 Since this project I discovered that so many patients are missed without me making an effort in reaching out.”

-Examples of innovations in tuberculosis control:
+Examples of innovations in TB care and prevention:

-- new technologies (especially diagnostics)
+- New technologies (especially diagnostics)

-- novel service access strategies
+- Novel service access strategies

-- new modes of collaboration between the public and private sectors
+- New modes of collaboration between the public and private sectors

-- adapted approaches for key high risk populations e.g. children, migrants and prisoners
+- Adapted approaches for key high risk populations e.g. children, migrants and prisoners

 “This project has sparked people’s awareness of the severe health problems in prisons.
 Clearly, dying of drug resistant tuberculosis is not supposed to be part of the punishment.”